AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/logs.md

 2. Open AdGuard VPN and tap *Settings* ⚙ icon in the lower right corner of the screen, then tap *Support* and *Report a bug*.

 3. In the opened form, enter your email address for feedback and describe the error found, including the time when this error occurred.
-If you can't reproduce the problem, specify as accurately as possible when it last occurred.
+If you can’t reproduce the problem, specify as accurately as possible when it last occurred.

 4. Tick the *Send app logs and system info* checkbox, which means that when you send a report your logs will be sent along with it.